Andrii-Bezkrovnyi/aqa-inforce-andrii-bezkrovnyi/README.md

   pytest -m api
   ```
 10. Test data can be modified in the [`test_data.json`](./test_data.json) file for different scenarios.

 ---

-## Logging and Reports
-The project uses Loguru for logging.
-Console Output: Brief info about test execution.
-File Logs: Detailed debug logs are saved to test_result_{date}.log.
-Test Reports: Pytest generates HTML reports for test results into test_report.html file.
----
 ## Test Cases
-A human-readable list of test scenarios covered by this framework
+- A human-readable list of test scenarios covered by this framework
 can be found in the test-cases.txt file.
+---

+## Logging and Reports
+- The project uses Loguru for logging.
+- Console Output: Brief info about test execution.
+- File Logs: Detailed debug logs are saved to test_result_{date}.log.
+- Test Reports: Pytest generates HTML reports for test results into test_report.html file.